Channel (digital image): HSV

 HSV, or hue saturation value, stores color information in three channels, just like RGB, but one channel is devoted to brightness (value), and the other two convey colour information.
 The value channel is similar to (but not exactly the same as) the CMYK black channel, or its negative.

 HSV is especially useful in lossy video compression, where loss of color information is less noticeable to the human eye.

-CA Tak
+Alpha channel

 The alpha channel stores transparency information—the higher the value, the more opaque that pixel is.
 No camera or scanner measures transparency, although physical objects certainly can possess transparency, but the alpha channel is extremely useful for compositing digital images together.

 Bluescreen technology involves filming actors in front of a primary color background, then setting that color to transparent, and compositing it with a background.

 The GIF and PNG image formats use alpha channels on the World Wide Web to merge images on web pages so that they appear to have an arbitrary shape even on a non-uniform background.